Viral Hepatitis Nursing Support: Patient information sheet

 Contacts of patients who have a positive hepatitis C PCR test should be traced according to risk history, particularly needle and syringe sharing partners/networks.

-With highly effective direct acting antiviral medications now available for the treatment of hepatitis C, many people living with hepatitis C can be treated by their general practitioner in the community.
+With highly effective and tolerable direct acting antiviral medications now available for the treatment of hepatitis C, many people living with hepatitis C can be treated by their general practitioner in the community.
 For more information on the provision of treatment to people living with hepatitis C and eligibility to prescribe, see Hepatitis C Community Prescribing.

 Consistent screening of high-risk groups forms a key pillar of the Australian public health response to hepatitis B.

 It is important for GPs to complete all three serology tests required to diagnose chronic hepatitis B (HBsAg, anti-HBc & anti-HBs).
 If the patient is suspected to be acute, an additional test can be ordered (IgM anti-HBc).
 It is now known that people who were previously considered to have 'unresolved hepatitis B virus carrier state' do in fact have chronic hepatitis B infection, there is no such thing as a ‘healthy carrier’ of hepatitis B.

 Contacts of patients with chronic hepatitis B should be traced according to risk and family history, particularly mother-to-baby transmission.